symfony/symfony-docs/doctrine.rst

 -----------------------------------------------

 The ``Product`` class is fully-configured and ready to save to a ``product`` table.
-Of course, your database doesn't actually have the ``product`` table yet.
+If you just defined this class, your database doesn't actually have the ``product`` table yet.
 To add it, you can leverage the `DoctrineMigrationsBundle`_, which is already installed:

 .. code-block:: terminal